+Program, manuscript, exercises etc. can be downloaded from:

+Administrative Aspects

+There will be an oral exam in the two weeks after the semester 02.-13.06.25

+During the semester you will develop and implement your own model (in groups of two), interpret simulation results and perform a sensitivity analysis.

+We will assign topics on 02.04.25.

-Deadline for initial code submission: 09.05.24 Deadline for submission of R-files, results and interpretation: 24.05.24
+Deadline for initial code submission: 08.05.25 Deadline for submission of R-files, results and interpretation: 23.05.25

 This is mandatory for being admitted to the exam!
 In the oral exam we will start with questions about your model before moving on to other topics.

 Use the time in the exercises to ask questions and get help!
 Don't do it last minute.
-There is a waiting list.

-If you decide to not take the course, please unsubscribe.

 Structure of the Manuscript

-ETH zürich eawag aquatic research 0000

-1 Introduction
+- 1 Introduction

-I Basic Concepts
+- I Basic Concepts

 - 2 Principles of Modelling Environmental Systems

 - 3 Formulation of Mass Balance Equations

 - 4 Formulation of Transformation Processes

 - 5 Behaviour of Solutions of ODE models

 II Formulation of Ecosystem Processes

 - 6 Physical Processes

 - 7 Chemical Processes

 - 8 Biological Processes

 III Stochasticity, Uncertainty and Parameter Estimation

-- 9 Consideration of Stochasticity and Uncertainty

-- 10 Parameter Estimation
+- 9 Consideration of Stochasticity and Uncertainty - 10 Parameter Estimation

 IV Simple Models of Aquatic Ecosystems

-11 Simple Models of Aquatic Ecosystems
+- 11 Simple Models of Aquatic Ecosystems

-V Advanced Aquatic Ecosystem Modelling
+- V Advanced Aquatic Ecosystem Modelling

 - 12 Extensions of Processes and Model Structure

 - 13 Research Models of Aquatic Ecosystems

-- ETH zürich eawag aquatic research 80000
+Structure of the Course

-- Introduction, principles of modelling environmental systems, mass balance in a mixed reactor, process table notation, simple lake plankton model Exercise: R, ecosim-package, simple lake plankton model Exercise: lake phytoplankton-zooplankton model
+1. Introduction, principles of modelling environmental systems, mass balance in a mixed reactor, process table notation, simple lake plankton model

+Exercise: R, ecosim-package, simple lake plankton model

+Exercise: lake phytoplankton-zooplankton model
-- 2. Process stoichiometry Exercises: analytical solution, calculation with stoichcalc

-- 3. Biological processes in lakes

-- 4. Physical processes in lakes, mass balance in multi-box and continuous systems Exercise: structured, biogeochemical-ecological lake model Assignments: build your own model by implementing model extensions

-- 5. Physical processes in in rivers, bacterial growth, river model for benthic populations Exercise: river model for benthic populations, nutrients and oxygen

-- 6. Stochasticity, uncertainty, Parameter estimation Exercise: uncertainty, stochasticity
+- 2. Process stoichiometry Exercises: analytical solution, calculation with stoichcalc - 3.
+Biological processes in lakes - 4.
+Physical processes in lakes, mass balance in multi-box and continuous systems Exercise: structured, biogeochemical-ecological lake model Assignments: build your own model by implementing model extensions - 5.
+Physical processes in in rivers, bacterial growth, river model for benthic populations Exercise: river model for benthic populations, nutrients and oxygen - 6.
+Uncertainty, Parameter estimation, Stochasticity

+Exercise: parameter estimation

+Exercise: stochasticity, uncertainty

-- 7. Existing models and applications in research and practice, examples and case studies, preparation of the oral exam, feedback
+7. Existing models and applications in research and practice, examples and case studies, preparation of the oral exam, feedback